GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --skip-tests                  Whether to skip the tests after building --tail                        Stream logs from deployed objects (default true) --toot                        Emit a terminal beep after the deploy is complete --trigger string              How are changes detected? (polling, manual or notify) (default "notify") -w, --watch-image strings         Choose which artifacts to watch.
+      --skip-tests                  Whether to skip the tests after building --tail                        Stream logs from deployed objects (default true) --toot                        Emit a terminal beep after the deploy is complete -w, --watch-image strings         Choose which artifacts to watch.
 Artifacts with image names that contain the expression will be watched only.
 Default is to watch sources for all artifacts
   -i, --watch-poll-interval int     Interval (in ms) between two checks for file changes (default 1000)